sulu/sulu/UPGRADE.md

 ## 2.6.0

+### Admin Build directory moved to dist

+The admin build directory was moved from `public/build/admin` to `public/dist/admin` to avoid conflicts with webpack encore.

 ### Webpack 5 upgrade

 Sulu now uses Webpack 5 to build the administration interface application.
 To enable this, the following JavaScript dependencies were updated/changed: